zimonbizkit/simple_search_engine_scala/README.md

 ### Reasonings behind architecture
 - Provided the time constraint, the structure of the project tries to mimic Hexagonal Architecture, although not in a very strict way.
 The application is small and the folder structure is a stepping stone for further evolutions.
 - There are Unit and Integration tests on the project.
-They all run at once without any suite differentiation at test time, but they are divided in case we want to have different configs for test suite.
+They all run at once without any suite differentiation at test time.

 ### Inverted index for fast in-memory searches
 As there might be the possibility of storing millions of words from various files, an in-memory [Inverted Index](https://www.geeksforgeeks.org/inverted-index/) structure